Industrial history of Monterrey: External factors

-One of the external factors was the high tariffs of the United States government high sales rates on metals.
-These high rates caused metal industries to be founded in Monterrey, avoiding these high costs.
-Monterrey had an advantage over other cities that also were affected by these high rates in United States, it was connected with several important mining centers of the country, reducing the cost of transporting the coal needed for the mining industry.
+One of the external factors contributing to Monterrey's industrialization was the high tariffs imposed by the United States government, particularly on metal sales.
+These exorbitant rates led to the establishment of metal industries in Monterrey, allowing them to circumvent the high costs.
+Monterrey held a strategic advantage over other affected cities as it had connections to several key mining centers in the country, reducing the expenses associated with transporting coal required for the mining industry.

-Another important external factor in Monterrey's industrialization was the international investment in the city.
-Most of the businessmen or companies that invested in new industries in the city were from outside of Mexico.
-The brought important amounts of capital into the city, leading them into a favorable position to its citizens and government for future development.
+Another significant external factor driving Monterrey's industrialization was international investment in the city.
+Many of the businesses and entrepreneurs who invested in new industries within the city hailed from outside Mexico.
+Their substantial capital injections placed the city in a favorable position for future development, benefiting its residents and government alike.